-Tit Title: Inspecting plan machinery for operational serviceability in the workplace Learning outcomes Assessment criteria The e learner will be able to: The learner can: 3 3 Continued Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating inspecting plant or machinery for operational serviceability and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: - collective protective measures - personal protective equipment (PPE) - respiratory protective equipment (RPE) - local exhaust ventilation (LEV).
+Tit le: Inspecting pla ant or machinery for operational serviceability in the workplace arning outcomes Assessment criteria The e learner will be able to: The learner can: 3 Continued Explain why and when health and safety control equipment, identified by the principles of protection, should be used, relating inspecting plant or machinery for operational serviceability and the types, purpose and limitations of each type, the work situation and general work environment, in relation to: collective protective measures personal protective equipment (PPE) respiratory protective equipment (RPE) local exhaust ventilation (LEV).
 3.4 Describe how the relevant health and safety control equipment should be used in accordance with the given instructions.
-Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
-4 Select the required quar and quality of resources the methods of work to for Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. inspect plant or machinery for operational serviceability.
-4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: - consumables - inspection equipment - fixings - hand tools, portable powered tools, specialist tools and equipment.
+3.5 Describe how emergencies should be responded to in accordance with organisational authorisation and personal skills when involved with fires, spillages, injuries and other task-related hazards.
+4 Select the required quantity and quality of resources for the methods of work to 4.1 Select resources associated with own work in relation to materials, components, fixings, tools, equipment and consumables. inspect plant or machinery for operational serviceability.
+4.2 Describe the characteristics, quality, uses, sustainability, limitations and defects associated with the resources in relation to: consumables inspection equipment fixings hand tools, portable powered tools, specialist tools and equipment.
 4.3 Describe how the resources should be used correctly and how problems associated with the resources are reported.
-Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
-Describe any potential hazards associated with the resources and methods of work.
-Describe how to calculate quantity, length, area and wastage associated with the method/procedure to inspect plant and machinery for operational serviceability.
+4.4 Explain why the organisational procedures have been developed and how they are used for the selection of required resources.
+4.5 Describe any potential hazards associated with the resources and methods of work.
+4.6 Describe how to calculate quantity, length, area and wastage associated with the method/procedure to inspect plant and machinery for operational serviceability.